Hotel Leonardo da Vinci

 Temperature: Mid 20s (°C) in summer and low to high teens in winter.

-Best time to visit: Great all-year round, Garda is still sunny without being too hot.
-The temperatures in the winter are still warmer than in the UK and strong winds can be avoided on the south side of the lake, which is more sheltered.
+Best time to visit: Great all year round, Garda is still sunny without being too hot.
+The temperatures in the winter are still warmer than in the UK, and you can avoid strong winds on the south side of the lake, which is more sheltered.

 Italy, Limone sul Garda